PatchedPlusPlus/VRChat-Mods/README.md

 ### Known Bugs
 * Enabling a world mirror after a cutout or transparent mirror exists may not properly hide the layer the effect is on.
 Disabling and Enabling the transparent mirror, or toggling between the states will fix this.

+### Planned Changes
+* Ability to change world mirrors to Cutout
+* Mirror only grabable when hotkey is pressed on controller

 ### License
 The majority of this code does not have a license specified and should be assumed to be All Rights Reserved.
 I have received permission from the original author of PortableMirror to modify their code and make releases based off of it.